chef/chef-web-docs/chef_master/source/resource_smartos_package.rst

 Properties
 =====================================================

-This resource has the following properties:
+The smartos_package resource has the following properties:

 ``ignore_failure``
    **Ruby Types:** True, False